rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

     duration: 10000
 </pre>

-Create a new directory (package) where we can put the tutorial code (tut1).
+Create a new directory (package - tut1) where we can put the tutorial code.
 We'll now create a JavaConfig file (Tut1Config.java) to describe our beans in the following manner: